Feedback Print Email

 How can we increase housing options for working families?

-There are many innovative housing policies that will help bring homes within reach of working families.
-But no one policy by itself will solve the problem.
-Accordingly, the best, first step a community can take is to develop a comprehensive housing strategy.
+There are many innovative housing policies that will help bring rental and for-sale homes within reach of working families.
+But no one policy by itself will solve the problem; a comprehensive housing strategy is needed.
 An effective housing strategy enables housing officials to coordinate limited resources so they are used efficiently and in a way that is responsive to local circumstances.
-Some communities may have an affordability problem that is not being adequately addressed through existing efforts.
-Others may be spurred to action
+Some communities may have a need for foreclosure prevention and neighborhood stabilization that is not being adequately addressed through existing efforts.

-by a growing need for workforce housing as employers move into the area.
-Still other communities may have an ample supply of affordable homes but need to revitalize them to stimulate economic opportunity in some neighborhoods.
+Others may have an ample supply of affordable homes but need to revitalize them to stimulate economic opportunity in some neighborhoods or preserve their endangered stock of affordable rental apartments.
 Whatever the circumstances, preparation of a comprehensive housing strategy helps avoid a haphazard approach to implementation of solutions and enables communities to address the housing needs of residents and members of the local workforce in an effective and coordinated fashion.

 Carlton Court